-With Just Dance 2016 now available, we thought it was only right to also review last year’s offering too.
-So let’s get started.
 It’s arguably the best party game on the PS4 right now, perfect for gamers with kids or significant others who can’t (or won’t) play FIFA or Call of Duty with them.
-Incredibly easy to learn and have a good time with, Just Dance only requires that you have the PlayStation Camera to get started.
+Incredibly easy to learn and have a good time with, Just Dance 2016 is a huge step up from its predecessors in many ways.

 So, if you haven’t played a Just Dance title yet, you’re probably wondering what the game is all about.
-Inspired by games like DDR and Guitar Hero, Just Dance displays a series of dance moves on screen and uses the PlayStation Camera to judge how accurately you’re replicating them, all to the beat of various pop hits.
+Inspired by games like DDR and Guitar Hero, Just Dance displays a series of dance moves on screen and uses either the PlayStation Camera or (new to the series) your smartphone to judge how accurately you’re replicating them, all to the beat of various pop hits.

 The system doesn’t expect you to be a finalist on “So You Think You Can Dance,” though- it’s incredibly forgiving and perfect for casual players that just want to have a little fun.
 There are difficulty modes and the game can get a little challenging, but it’s mostly about repeating a series of basic moves with a few variations.

 Still, at the completion of many songs you may find yourself out of breath, but a lot of that will be due to the fact that you’re laughing so hard after watching yourself and your friends make complete fools out of yourselves on camera in the front of the room.